 Active State Laws

-1989: Abortion Facility Reporting and Licensing Act established safety standards, reporting requirements, and inspection schedules for abortion clinics.
+1989: The Abortion Facility Reporting and Licensing Act establishes safety standards, reporting requirements, and inspection schedules for abortion clinics.

-1999: Parental Notification Law required parents to be notified of their minor daughter’s intent to seek and undergo an abortion.
+1999: The Parental Notification Law requires parents to be notified of their minor daughter’s intent to seek and undergo an abortion.

-1999: Third Trimester Abortion Ban enacted, prohibiting most third trimester elective abortions.
+1999: The Third Trimester Abortion Ban prohibits most third trimester elective abortions.

-2003: A Woman’s Right to Know Act established an informed consent law and required that relevant information be offered to women seeking abortion 24 hours before an abortion could take place.
+2003: A Woman’s Right to Know Act establishes informed consent and requires that relevant information be offered to women seeking abortion 24 hours before an abortion could take place.

-2003: Prenatal Protection Act made Texas law recognize unborn children as victims of state crimes from fertilization.
+2003: The Prenatal Protection Act recognizes unborn children as victims of state crimes from fertilization.

 • This program partners with pregnancy centers, adoption agencies, and maternity homes to fund Pro-Life alternatives for expecting and new parents up to three years after birth.

-2005: Added parental consent to the existing Parental Notification Law.
+2005: Parental consent is added to the existing Parental Notification Law.

-2011: Texas Sonogram Bill required abortionists to show a woman seeking an abortion her ultrasound image before the procedure.
+2011: The Texas Sonogram Bill requires abortionists to show a woman seeking an abortion her ultrasound image before the procedure.

 2011: Redirected $64.3 million in taxpayer funding from the abortion industry to Life-affirming healthcare programs.